ysthakur/fred/writeup/writeup.typ

 Now that we know that certain objects cannot form cycles with certain other objects, we can apply this knowledge at runtime.
 When recursively scanning the objects reachable from a PCR, every time we come across some object, we can avoid scanning those of its children that can never form a cycle with that object (based on their types).
 We will also only add an object to the list of PCRs in the first place if it's possible for that object to be part of a cycle (note the two rules above).

-== Quadratic scanning problem
+== Quadratic scanning problem <quadratic_scanning_problem>

 However, if done naively, this can result in not all garbage being collected in a single sweep of the list of PCRs @morris_chang_cyclic_2012.
 A quick fix for this would be to go over the list of PCRs multiple times until all garbage is gone, but this makes cycle collection quadratic in the number of objects.

-Below, I will give some example code that triggers this problem.
+In this subsection, I will demonstrate this problem with an example.
 Suppose you are creating a compiler and you have the following types.
 You can have `Context -> FileList -> Context` cycles, as well as `File -> ExprList -> Expr -> File` cycles.

 ```haskell
 data Context = Context {